jimmaye/sw-graphql-lab/README.md

 Now, convert the demo app to utilize GraphQL and all it's immense powers to fetch the data as awesome as possible.

 # I'm fast!
-Great, convert the demo app to Swift(and give me credits), add more information, buttons etc.
+Great, convert the demo app to Swift, add more information, buttons etc.

 # Discussion
 We'll reserve 30 minutes (ish) for a discussion regarding the pros and cons of using GraphQL as our backend API instead of the SWAPI Rest API.